-- (18) "wholesale energy product" has the same meaning as in Article 2(4) of [Regulation (EU) No... of the European Parliament and the Council on Wholesale Energy Market Integrity and Transparency]16. - (19) "national regulatory authority" has the same meaning as in Article 2(10) of [Regulation (EU) No... of the European Parliament and the Council on Wholesale Energy Market Integrity and Transparency]17. - (19a) "commodity derivatives" means commodity derivatives within the meaning of Article 2(1)(15) of Regulation [MiFIR]. - (19b) "Person discharging managerial responsibilities within an issuer" shall mean a person who is: - (a) a member of the administrative management or supervisory bodies of the issuer, - (b) a senior executive, who is not a member of the bodies as referred to in point (a), having regular access to inside information relating, directly or indirectly, to the issuer, and the power to make managerial decisions affecting the future developments and business prospects of this issuer.
+- (16) "issuer of a financial instrument" means a legal entity governed by private or public law, which issues or proposes to issue financial instruments, the issuer being, in case of depository receipts representing financial instruments, the issuer of the financial instrument represented. - (18) "wholesale energy product" has the same meaning as in Article 2(4) of Regulation (EU) No 1227/2011 . - (19) "national regulatory authority" has the same meaning as in Article 2(10) of Regulation (EU) No 1227/2011.

+- (19a) "commodity derivatives" means commodity derivatives within the meaning of Article 2(1)(15) of Regulation (EU) No .../...
+[MiFIR]. - (19b) "Person discharging managerial responsibilities within an issuer" shall mean a person who is: - (a) a member of the administrative management or supervisory bodies of the issuer, - (b) a senior executive, who is not a member of the bodies as referred to in point (a), having regular access to inside information relating, directly or indirectly, to the issuer, and the power to make managerial decisions affecting the future developments and business prospects of this issuer.